 This guide provides a general outline of the core and most relevant duties of directors of Australian companies under the Corporations Act.
 It does not detail or generally set out all duties owed by directors under common law or statute.

-Directors are subject to a number of statutory and general law obligations, including:
+Directors are subject to a number of common law duties, including to:

 These duties and their practical implications are considered further below.

-Section 180(1) of the Corporations Act 2001 (Cth) (Act) requires a director to exercise their powers and discharge their duties with the degree of care and diligence that a reasonable person would exercise if:
+The Corporations Act requires a director to act with a degree of care and diligence that a reasonable person would exercise if he or she: